gicentre/elm-vegalite/docs/changeNotes.md

 - `maWidth` and `maHeight` for explicitly setting mark width and height.

+* `pBand` for setting position/size relative to a band width.

-* Support empty strings for `maFill` and `maStroke` to indicate absence of fill or stroke.
+- Support empty strings for `maFill` and `maStroke` to indicate absence of fill or stroke.

 ### Selections